ShivamNox/Learnaryhub/README.md

-Perfect 👍 Here’s your **final enhanced README** — now with your **contact information** for code access — and everything polished, structured, and presentation-ready for GitHub or a professional portfolio.

----

 # 🌐 LearnaryHub Dashboard

 Welcome to **LearnaryHub** — a modern and interactive **EdTech Dashboard Application** designed to simplify online learning and course management.
 Users can explore courses, manage schedules, take notes, chat, and use an **AI-powered assistant** for smart learning insights.